chunky2808/Enlighten-Me/README.md

 # Enlighten-Me
-Enlighten Me!!-One stop Site for your all Programming Needs.
+Enlighten Me! - One Stop Site For all your Tech News and Discussion.

+Using NewsApi to get Tech News from more than 10 sites.

+Enthusiastic programmers can Read News, have a discussion on news.

-Enthusiastic programmer can create new Thread for discussion on particular Subject.
+They can also create thread for particular topic.

 For each thread , subthread can be created for various topics in the subject.